Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 7

 \subsection{Experiment 1}

 In this experiment, we compare the runtime of our incremental lifting update against full recomputation when the game graph changes slightly.
 The robot must repeatedly reach a goal while avoiding a central obstacle.
-We simulate limited data in one region—resulting in larger over- (9 × 9 instead of 5 × 5) and smaller under-approximations (initially empty instead of 1 × 1).
+We assume limited data in one region---resulting in larger over- ($9 \times 9$ instead of $5 \times 5$) and smaller under-approximations (initially empty instead of $1 \times 1$).
 Figure \ref{fig:expadd1} shows the experiment on a $30 \times 30$ grid.
-Initially, the winning domain excludes the obstacle and low-data area.
-As new samples arrive there, we either update incrementally or recompute from scratch and record runtimes across different room sizes.
-Our incremental method runs nearly 100× faster than full recomputation.
-See the main paper for detailed runtime curves over varying graph sizes.
+Initially, the winning domain excludes the obstacle and the low-data area.
+As new samples arrive, we refine the game graph and obtain the new winning domain both incrementally and by recomputation from scratch, and compare their runtimes across different room sizes.
+Our incremental method runs up to nearly $100$ times faster than full recomputation.
+See the main paper for detailed runtime plots over varying graph sizes.